Logo Icon

 LegalEdge CLAT Result

-Difference Between CLAT and LSAT on the Basis of Eligibility
+Difference Between CLAT and LSAT based on Eligibility

 For CLAT's undergraduate program, you need a 10+2 grade point average of 45% (40% for reserved categories).
-For LSAT, the minimum score required for both undergraduate and postgraduate degrees varies depending on the institute you're applying to.
+The minimum score required for both undergraduate and postgraduate degrees for LSAT varies depending on the institute to which you're applying.

-Make sure to review the eligibility criteria for both exams before deciding which one to take, and get ready to take the first step towards your legal career.
+Review the eligibility criteria for both exams before deciding which one to take, and prepare to take the first step towards your legal career.

 Understanding the Exam Pattern for LSAT and CLAT

-Though these exams cater to one common goal, admission to a law course, the pattern for these exams varies.
-To prepare and appear for these exams, clarity on the pattern is necessary.
+Though these exams mainly have one common goal, i.e., getting admission to a law course, the pattern varies.
+Clarity on the pattern is essential to preparing for these exams.

 CLAT Exam Pattern Details

-CLAT is a 2-hour duration exam conducted in offline mode for undergraduate programmes.
-The exam has passages followed by MCQs.
+CLAT is a two-hour exam conducted offline for undergraduate programmes.
+It consists of passages followed by MCQs.

 Name of the Section Number of Questions